Madhupur Junction railway station

-Madhupur Junction, station code MDP, is the railway station serving the city of Madhupur in the Deoghar district in the Indian state of Jharkhand.
+Madhupur Junction (station code: MDP) is the railway station serving the city of Madhupur in the Deoghar district in the Indian state of Jharkhand.
 It connects the town and nearby areas to various metropolitan cities of the country.
-Howrah–Delhi main line via Mughalsarai–Patna route and Madhupur–Giridih–Koderma line are the two routes on this station.
+Howrah–Delhi main line via Asansol-Patna section and Madhupur–Giridih–Koderma line are the two routes on this station.
 The Madhupur–Giridih–Koderma route is a single broad-gauge line.
 The total length of this route is 137 km.
 It has four platforms and handles many trains daily.
 Madhupur is located at 24.16°N 86.38°E. It has an average elevation of 228 m.

 Further extension

 A Final Location Survey for 7.54 km-long Madhupur bypass line was sanctioned in February 2020 after construction of which trains from Jasidih can run up to Giridih and Koderma without loco reversal at Madhupur.
 A delay of more than 30 minutes for an engine change at Madhupur will thus be avoided.
 The estimated cost of the linking project is Rs 281 crore.